 Baby deaths: 45 infants may have lived with better care – report

-Up to 45 babies would most likely have survived if they had received good care at an NHS trust, an inquiry has found.
+Up to 45 babies would most likely have survived if they had received better care at an NHS trust, an inquiry has found.

 Mothers were also left injured, some died, and others were blamed for what happened to them in the latest maternity scandal to hit the NHS.